ktonon/two-medium-model/README.md

 This is why protons do not expand or revert to their earlier positron-like form in low-density regions.
 Once formed, they remain in this metastable, highly compressed state everywhere in the universe — except in extremely intense environments, such as the cores of active galactic nuclei, where even this tightly bound mode can be destabilized.
 The details of standing wave destruction are covered in section 4.

-### 2.7 The Neutron: Paired Standing Waves in a Combined Mode
+### 2.7 The Neutron: A Paired Standing Wave That Only Survives in Nuclei

-A **neutron** forms when a proton-like lag-mode structure and an electron-like lead-mode structure combine into a single, phase-locked standing wave.
+A neutron can be understood as a **paired standing-wave structure** formed when a compact lag-mode configuration (proton-like) binds together with a lead-mode configuration (electron-like) in a tightly coordinated, phase-locked arrangement.
+Instead of existing as two separate standing waves, the oscillations synchronize into a single combined mode.

-This combined mode:
+This combined mode has several important properties:

-* Has **balanced chirality**
+* **Balanced chirality:** The opposite handedness of the two components cancels out, giving the neutron no net geometric twist.
-* Produces a **less sharply peaked LCM compression gradient** than a proton
+* **A softer compression field:** Because the proton’s strong inward compression is partially offset by the electron-like outward tendency of the lead-mode, the neutron produces a **less sharply peaked LCM compression gradient** than a proton.
-* Is **neutral** with respect to electric effects (compression fields partially cancel)
-* Is stable **only inside nuclei**, where LCM and GCM conditions support the paired structure

-Outside a nucleus, the neutron’s combined mode is unstable and decays into a proton, electron, and a release into the LCM (a neutrino-like disturbance).
+* **Electrical neutrality:** The opposing compression patterns cancel most of their long-range effects, producing a particle with no net electric charge.

+However, this balance is delicate.
+The neutron exists in a kind of internal tension: the proton-like part wants to stay tightly compressed, while the lead-mode part prefers a looser environment.
+Only inside atomic nuclei—where the surrounding LCM is already under significant compression and where GCM shadowing is strong enough to stabilize the paired structure—does this combined oscillation remain fully bound.

+Outside the nucleus, the environment is too low-density and the stabilizing forces too weak.
+The two modes cannot remain locked together, and the neutron gradually unravels.
+The proton-like component stays intact, the lead-mode escapes as an electron, and the remaining structural imbalance is released as a small pulse into the LCM—a neutrino-like disturbance.

+In this picture, the neutron is not a fundamental object but a **temporary cooperative state** made possible by the special conditions inside nuclei.
+Its instability in free space follows directly from the way the two modes compete rather than reinforce each other when removed from the nuclear environment.

 ## 3. Forces as Medium Interactions